webkader/bootstrap-table-switch/README.md

 ## License

-**NOTE:** Bootstrap Table is licensed under the The [MIT License](https://github.com/webkader/bootstrap-table-switch/blob/master/LICENSE).
+**NOTE:** Bootstrap Table Switch is licensed under the The [MIT License](https://github.com/webkader/bootstrap-table-switch/blob/master/LICENSE).
 Completely free, you can arbitrarily use and modify this plugin.
 If this plugin is useful to you, you can Star this repo, your support is my biggest motive force, thanks.